 Instructions:

-TIPS: Use accurate 1/4" seam allowance to construct blockPress seam allowances in directions indicate
+Use an accurate 1/4" seam allowance to construct the block.

 Always press on the right (printed) side of fabric for crisper folds